 Counseling

-Since 2002, I’ve provided counseling to youth and young adults, addressing a variety of concerns.
-These days, I meet specifically with Teen Guys, Emerging Adult Males, and Transgender Youth/Young Adults.
+Since 2002, I’ve been counseling youth and young adults, addressing a variety of mental health and behavioral concerns.
+These days, I meet primarily with TEENS OF ALL GENDERS and EMERGING ADULT MALES.

 • Trauma